Homira Osman

 Email HomiraBiography

-Dr. Homira Osman is the Vice President of Research and Public Policy at Muscular Dystrophy Canada (MDC), where she leads national efforts to transform the landscape of neuromuscular research, care, and policy in Canada.
+Dr. Homira Osman is Vice President of Research, Public Policy & Programs at Muscular Dystrophy Canada (MDC), where she leads national efforts to transform the landscape of neuromuscular research, care, and policy in Canada.
 She is also the co-lead investigator i.e Steering Committee Co-chair of the Neuromuscular Disease Network for Canada (NMD4C), where she plays a central role in strategy, leadership, and the integration of patient and clinician perspectives across research, clinical care, and policy workstreams.

 Dr. Osman’s work is rooted in ensuring that evidence leads to action.
 At MDC, she is responsible for the strategic design and implementation of a national research agenda, oversight of all knowledge translation and clinical partnerships, and the advancement of equitable, patient-centered and accessibility-focused health policy.
 She leads initiatives that generate and mobilize real-world evidence on treatment access, health system gaps, and lived experience in rare and neuromuscular disorders.
 Under her leadership, MDC has expanded its internal research capacity, implemented a pan-Canadian impact tracking system, co-led high-profile submissions to regulators, and developed partnerships with clinicians, researchers, and community stakeholders.